si-medbif/SIRE516/Team_Assignments/Survival_plot/README.md

 - Censored marks for the patients with no NS1 clearance.
 - Life table is optional (The part of plot showing "Number at risk").

+The article is behind a paywall.
+Please use mahidol VPN to access the article.

 ## Figure 2G
 ![image](https://user-images.githubusercontent.com/9914505/138673680-1813e360-24aa-487a-a587-a6ae00d3d57b.png)